Lesley Murray BA, PgDip,MBACP. Couples/Individual/Supervision/Children 3-18yrs

 020 8293 1891 / 07971 281121

 It is very important that you find a counsellor that you think you can work with.
-I offer a low cost assessment session for individuals, without commitment to further sessions (£20 for assessment hour).
+I offer a low cost assessment session for individuals (not couples), without commitment to further sessions (£20 for assessment hour).

 I am an experienced counsellor, psychotherapist and supervisor registered with BACP.
 I offer both short and long-term therapy in the Greenwich and Blackheath area from my peaceful and discreet therapy room in Blackheath Standard.
 I view therapy as a collaborative process, in which we work together to enhance your quality of life and explore your issues in a safe and trusting space.

 - I offer psychotherapy to individuals and couples - fees are £60 for an individual (1 hour) and £100 for couples (90 minute sessions).
 This is payable by cheque/cash/card payment.
 I offer daytime, evening and weekend appointments.

 - I also work as a clinical supervisor and welcome students in training as well as more experienced therapists.
 My fees are £90 per month for the 90 minute session.
 You can either visit the practice for the session or I am amenable to Skype and telephone supervision.

 - There is free on street parking outside the practice and the area of Blackheath Standard is well serviced by bus routes.
 The nearest stations are Blackheath and Westcombe Park (both about 20 minutes walk).

 Making the decision to attend counselling is a positive step and can offer support beyond that available from family or friends.
 It offers an environment in which you can express your feelings and gain deeper insight into your difficulties.
 Counselling sessions are also confidential, so you can talk about things you might not feel comfortable discussing with anyone else.

 The aim is to help you find better ways to understand yourself, or to bring about changes to help you manage the way you think or behave to improve your mental and emotional well-being.